indykiss/DataStructures-Algos/Concepts.md

 Because the log(2)(n) comes from the number of times we have to cut n in half to get down to subarrays of just 1 element (our base case).
 The additional n comes from the time cost of merging all nn items together each time we merge two sorted subarrays.

+## Queue Data Structure

+A queue is like a british line of people; first in, first out order.

+Enqueue = put the item in the queue (end of the queue).

+Dequeue = remove the item from the queue (front of the queue).

+Times queues are used:
+- During breadth first traversals
+- Printers, like physical printers
+- Processes in a CPU as they wait for their turn to run

+Implement a queue with a linked list.
+- To enqueue, insert at the tail of the linked list
+- To dequeue, remove at the head of the linked list

+Pros: Very fast operations.
+All are constant time.

+## Stack Data Structure

+A stack is like literally a stack of pancakes.
+Add new pancake to the top.
+Eat the top pancake.

+Push = Adds to the stack.

+Pop = Removes from the stack.

+Can use an array (js: array, other languages dynamic array) OR a linked list.

+Pros: Very fast operations.
+All are constant time.

+Times stacks are used:
+- During DEPTH first traversals
+- Call stack is a stack.
+As per its name implies
+- String parsers

 ## Binary Tree Data Structure

 A binary tree is a tree where each node has 2 or fewer children nodes.
 A perfect tree is when every node has 2 children nodes.